From defensiveness and stonewalling to finally being heard.

 To motivate your spouse to talk to you, carefully consider the items below.
 These items apply EQUALLY to husbands speaking to wives and to wives speaking to husbands!
 Usually both partners in a couple simultaneously struggle with listening.
 That's why couples get so stuck and the communication pattern feels so hopeless.

-If you ask him (or her) a question, then allow him time to answer without explaining to him why he is wrong.
+If you ask him (or her) a question, then allow him time to answer without explaining to him why he is wrong or doesn’t make sense.

-Let him know that you will hold your tongue and not interrupt his answers.
+Let him know that you will hold your tongue and not interrupt.
 He needs to feel some respect, and this is demonstrated by allowing him to complete his thought process.

 Give him the questions in writing.